Toyota Coaster: First generation (U10/B10)

 The Coaster was introduced in February 1969 in 22 and 26-seat models using the Dyna's U platform.
 It had the 1994 cc 5R petrol engine and the 2481 cc 2J diesel engine and was sold with the model code of RU18 and JU18.
 All models had a 4-speed manual gearbox with column shift.
 Air conditioning was available as an option on the deluxe models.

 In February 1972, the 2J engine was replaced by the 2997 cc diesel B engine, which was only available with a 5-speed manual gearbox with column shift.
 The updated models were sold with the model codes of RU19 and BU19.

 In August 1977, the Coaster's model platform code was changed to the B series, although the vehicle itself was mostly unchanged.
 The RB10 had the same 5R petrol engine as before but RB11 a 2189 cc 20R petrol engine was introduced.
 The B diesel engine was dropped and the 3168 cc 2B diesel engine was introduced on the B10.
 21 and 25-seat models were available in addition to the previous 22 and 26-seat models.
 A high–roof model was added.

 In November 1979, column shift gearbox selection was dropped.
 All gearboxes were henceforth floor shifted.
 The 5R petrol engine was also dropped.
 The front grill received a mild face lift.

 In August 1980, the 2366 cc 22R petrol engine was introduced on the RB13 model.

 Second generation (B20/B30)

 In May 1982, the Coaster received a major update to its body.
 It now had a wraparound front windscreen and thicker rear pillars.
 For the high-roof models, the 2-piece folding passenger door was replaced with a single piece door.
 The 20R petrol engine was dropped and the 2B diesel engine was replaced with the 3431 cc 3B diesel engine for the BB20.
 The 22R engine continued on the RB20.
 It was available in 16, 17, 20, 21, 22 and 26-seat models.

 Third generation (B40/B50)

-In December 1992, the body was made more aerodynamic.
+Introduced in January 1993, the new generation body was made more aerodynamic.

 Engines were the 4.2-litre 1HD-T turbocharged diesel, the 4.2-litre 1HZ diesel and the 3.4-litre 3B diesel.

 In November 1995, the 4WD BB58 was added.
 The 4.1-litre 15B-F diesel engine was introduced.

-In August 1997, a series hybrid EV model was added using a 1.5-litre engine.